 Named for its cheerful orange blooms, the Nematanthus also goes by "Christmas holly" due to its winter flowering time.
 The goldfish plant is a petite specimen that can grace a smaller hanging basket over your kitchen sink or in a half bath.
 Plants do well in low light or northern-facing windows.
 The goldfish plant is an epiphyte which uses trees for support in its native habitat.
 Try a chunky orchid potting mix to keep roots healthy.

 06 of 08

-Queen's tears falls into the Billbergia category of bromeliad plants.
+Queen's tears fall into the Billbergia category of bromeliad plants.
 Like other bromeliads, queen's tears plants produce many pups or offshoots you can remove and replant to increase your collection.
 Although queens tears grows well in both high and low light conditions, the plants must have short days to trigger autumn bud formation.
 Therefore, allowing the plant to experience only natural light yields the best blooming results.
-Queen's tears is more cold tolerant than many indoor... houseplants and does fine as long as temperatures are above 40 degrees F.
+Queen's tears are more cold tolerant than many indoor... houseplants and do fine as long as temperatures are above 40 degrees F.

 07 of 08